 Nigel chairs the Board of Trustees and is also Chief Executive of NYJO.
 His band ‘The Dark Blues’, which he started while studying Physics at Oxford, has performed over 5,000 gigs nationally and internationally.
 He had a long business career with IBM and is a PastMaster of the Worshipful Company of Musicians and Chair of its Jazz Committee.
 Nigel became Executive Chair of NYJO in 2009 and led its subsequent transformation with Vice-Chair Jack Fallow, having been a Trustee since 2000.
 Nigel lives on a farm in Hertfordshire with his wife Dr Deborah Cunningham, a consultant radiologist at Imperial Health care Trust.
 She sponsors the NYJO flute chair and is a passionate lover of jazz.

 Development and Communications Manager: Debbie Forwood

-Debbie trained at the Guildhall School of Music and Drama as a saxophonist, and began her career as a performer and educator before working for Serious (producers of the London Jazz Festival), grant-giving at Help Musicians UK, and musical tour-management at Travel for the Arts.
-She says “This is an incredibly exciting time to by joining NYJO.
-The energy and forward momentum of the organisation at the moment is infectious, so I’m looking forward to getting stuck in to our upcoming projects and getting to know all of the NYJO family and friends in the coming weeks and months”.
+Debbie trained at the Guildhall School of Music and Drama as a saxophonist, and began her career as a performer and educator before working in production for Serious (producers of the London Jazz Festival), grant-giving at Help Musicians UK, and musical tour-management at Travel for the Arts.

 Development and Communications Coordinator: Danielle Robson